This post may contain affiliate links. Please read our disclosure policy.

 red beans and rice ingredients on a kitchen counter.

-If you have any ingredients leftover from this small batch red beans and rice recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any leftover ingredients from this small batch red beans and rice recipe, check out our Leftover Ingredients Recipe Finder.

-• Onions, Celery, Green Bell Pepper: Known as the “Holy Trinity” in Cajun cooking, these vegetables provide the base flavor.
-These same ingredients are also used in Chicken Gumbo, Shrimp Creole, and Jambalaya.
+• Onions, Celery, Green Bell Pepper: Known as the Holy Trinity in Cajun cooking, these add the base flavor.
+Also used in Chicken Gumbo, Shrimp Creole, and Jambalaya.

-• Garlic: Adds depth and flavor.
+• Garlic: Adds flavor and depth.

 • Dried Thyme: Adds a subtle earthiness.

-• Hot Sauce: Optional, for an extra kick.
+• Hot Sauce: Optional, for extra heat.

-• Butter: Adds richness to the dish.
+• Butter: Adds richness.

 Recipe Variations